-Drawing on observations from a project to reduce recurrent violent crime in Slough, the paper examines the effectiveness multi-agency case management in tackling persistent violence.
+Drawing on observations from a project to reduce recurrent violent crime in Slough, the paper examines the effectiveness of multi-agency case management in tackling persistent violence.
 It raises a number important questions: how can multi-agency process improvements be translated into better outputs and outcomes?
 Can tasking work better in a partnership setting?
 What can realistically be expected from these schemes?
-Most critically it highlights the urgent need for more evidence about what works in multi-agency case management, and in what circumstances it can be used effectively.
+Most critically it highlights the urgent need for more evidence about what works and in what circumstances it can be used effectively.